hudson-trading/corral/doc/03_live_objects.md

 than `co_return co_await corral::openNursery(nursery_);`, but both
 work.)

+`openNursery()` has another advantage over its makeshift equivalent shown above: with `openNursery()`, the nursery pointer will be cleared when the nursery is actually closed (i.e., when its last task exits), not merely when the cancellation request is received by the `openNursery()` task.
+That means any tasks still running in the nursery during cleanup may continue to use the nursery pointer to start additional tasks to perform whatever operations are needed in order to cleanly shut down.
+Such tasks will begin execution in an already-cancelled state (so they probably want to make careful use of `corral::noncancellable()` or `corral::untilCancelledAnd()`), but in many cases that's preferable to not being able to start them at all.

 Using such a class typically involves opening a nursery, and submitting the `run()` task to run there in the background: